 The realm of fungi and mycelium can often be a fruitful source for art: whether it be as a model for photography volumes, a surreal digital 3D rendering model, or the source for a beautifully illustrated scientific inquiry.
-Yasmine Ostendorf-Rodríguez’s latest book, Embrace the Fungal Ethos! published by independent Dutch publishing house Valiz, is squarely the latter.
+Yasmine Ostendorf-Rodríguez’s latest book, Let's Become Fungal! published by independent Dutch publishing house Valiz, is squarely the latter.
 The book, designed by Andrea Spikker and illustrated by Rommy González, draws inspiration from the spheres of artistry and mycology, showcasing an array of inventive techniques and Indigenous customs from Latin America and the Caribbean.
 We see how these practices are deeply rooted in multispecies collaboration, symbiosis, alliances, non-monetary resource exchange, decentralisation, bottom-up methods and mutual dependency.
-Ultimately, Embrace the Fungal Ethos! uncovers how the rhizomatic network of fungi can function not just as a fascinating ecological system and material, but also as a profound metaphor for potential new systems, ways of thinking and behaviours.
+Ultimately, Let's Become Fungal! uncovers how the rhizomatic network of fungi can function not just as a fascinating ecological system and material, but also as a profound metaphor for potential new systems, ways of thinking and behaviours.

 After quitting her job as the Head (and founder) of the Department for Nature Research at the Jan van Eyck Academie in the Netherlands to work at a biodynamic shiitake farm in Minas Gerais, Brazil, Yasmine felt drawn to the weird and wonderful world of mushrooms.
 “I started interviewing other mushroom farmers, mycologists and amateur enthusiasts,” Yasmine tells us.
 “They all had similar experiences (like being ‘called’ by the mushrooms) and shared many more teachings of the world of fungi with me.
 Their stories were so amazing and there were so many parallels between them that I realised I was on to something and this knowledge should be shared more widely.”